eelisee/bandit_playground/docs/documentation.md

 - **EUCBV (Efficient-UCBV)**: Combines the principles of UCB-V and UCB-Improved by introducing additional parameters for fine-grained control of exploration and arm elimination.

+- **RAVEN-UCB**: Combines UCB and variance-awareness of UCB-V but in a different exploration bonus

 #### Algorithm Categories

 The algorithms can be categorized according to their treatment of reward variance and exploration strategies: